What is a Globalink Research Internship?

 - Tunisia: 12/20

-- Be available to complete a 12-week internship, arriving in Canada between May 1 and June 30, 2016, and returning to their country of study between July 31 and September 30, 2016.
+- Be available to complete a 12-week internship, arriving in Canada between May 1 and June 30, 2017, and return to your country of study between July 31 and September 30, 2017.

-- Possess a valid passport from their home country that is valid until at least January 2017
+- Possess a valid passport from your home country that is valid until at least January 2018.

 Student applicants must provide in their application:

-- An official transcript from the home university, in English.
-If you cannot obtain an English transcript, you must submit a translated and notarized copy before the application deadline.
+- An official transcript from the home university, in English and/or French.
+If you cannot obtain an English and/or French transcript, you must submit a translated and notarized copy in the language of the project before the application deadline

 - At least one letter of reference from a professor or research supervisor